-The most impressive resumes briefly and convincingly illustrate one important message: "This is how I improved the situation in those companies for which I worked."
-But one section that impedes the achievement of this goal - directly the column "goal" - these are a few words at the very top, designed to cover all career ambitions of the candidate.
-Instead, they say nothing at all.
+The most impressive resumes succinctly and convincingly illustrate one important message: "This is how I have improved the business for the companies I worked for."
+But one section that gets in the way of achieving this goal is the “goal” column itself - these few words at the very top, designed to cover all the career ambitions of the candidate.
+Instead, they don't say anything at all.

 This is very outdated and not necessary.
 And yet, employers are still getting so many resumes in which this item is.
 In 90% of cases, hiring managers refuse to read resumes that contain a “goal” clause.

 “Pretty much every 'goal' I read was either too broad or too short and was never correct.
 It might be true to say that you are “looking for a responsible leadership position in a team,” but it still says nothing about what you can do for a potential employer, "said Gary Bernison, CEO of global consulting firm Korn Ferry, which helps companies to select and hire the best talent.

 On the subject: 7 things that should not be indicated in the resume

 He gives several examples that illustrate why you need to remove the “target” from your resume:

 - "San Jose, California, a cybersecurity specialist (working remotely but willing to travel), is looking for a role in CSO, ready to manage a global team of like-minded, talented professionals."